Baileys Bread and Butter Pudding with Chocolate and Orange

 - No dark chocolate?
 Milk chocolate works fine and gives a sweeter, creamier result.
 White chocolate with a little extra orange zest is also absolutely gorgeous.

 - No orange?
-Simply leave out the zest.
-You could add a pinch of cinnamon or mixed spice to the custard instead for a different kind of warmth.
+Leave out the zest and add a pinch of cinnamon or mixed spice to the custard instead for a different kind of warmth.

 - No double cream?
 Single cream or even all whole milk works, though the custard will be slightly less rich.
 Do not use low-fat milk, you need the fat for the custard to set properly.

 - Different bread?
-Brioche makes an incredibly luxurious version.
-Sourdough cut into chunks is brilliant.
-Croissants, hot cross buns, or panettone all work wonderfully.
+Brioche makes an incredibly luxurious version, sourdough cut into chunks is brilliant, and leftover homemade hot cross buns or panettone are both outstanding.
 The richer the bread, the more indulgent the result.

 Storage